aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to ODT" h2="Render CGM to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to ODT?</h2>

+The OpenDocument Text (ODT) format is an open standard for word processing documents, such as those created by Microsoft Word and LibreOffice Writer.
+It is an XML-based file format that is used for creating and storing documents, and is supported by a variety of applications.
+ODT files are also more secure than other file formats, as they are less vulnerable to malicious attacks.

+<h2>How Aspose.Total Helps for CGM to ODT Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert CGM to ODT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.
+Aspose.Total for C++ also provides a wide range of features such as creating, editing, converting, and manipulating documents in various formats.
+It also supports a variety of other file formats such as PDF, HTML, XPS, and more.
+With Aspose.Total for C++, developers can quickly and easily convert CGM to ODT without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}